StonedEdge/Retro-Flip-CM5/README.md

 - Two USB-C ports for top and bottom (two VBUS channels, two USB 2.0) - may need an internal hub.
 - Better OEM buttons, like from the 3DS.
 Not sure what I'll do about the triggers, will have to work it out... soonTM.
 - Better analog sticks (not switch sticks) - 3DS sliders?
-- Slightly thinner profile than Retro Lite (was a bit thick in the previous version
+- Slightly thinner profile than Retro Lite (was a bit thick in the previous version).
+Custom heatpipe plus finstack.
 - Button for entering maskrom mode
 - Two screens?
 Hell yeah!
 - Flips.
 Yeah, open the clam.
+3DS hinges.